 Head’s Welcome to St Thomas More Catholic School.

-Here in St Thomas More Catholic School, we aim to give our students the best possible chance of doing this.
-In the school’s most recent OFSTED inspection, in which we were again graded Outstanding, the opening sentences reads: “St Thomas More School provides students with high quality education, linking outstanding academic achievement to splendid personal development.
+Here in St Thomas More Catholic School, we aim to give our pupils the best possible chance of doing this.
+In the school’s most recent OFSTED inspection, in which we were again graded Outstanding, the opening sentences read: “St Thomas More School provides pupils with high quality education, linking outstanding academic achievement to splendid personal development.
 An exceptionally strong Christian ethos pervades the school” (October 2013).

 This success is due first and foremost to the strong Christian ethos which pervades our school, binding people together and encouraging everyone to give their best, and to strive for excellence, within an ordered and disciplined atmosphere.
 It was particularly rewarding to have this aspect of the school graded Outstanding by the Diocesan inspectors.

-We have a long tradition of excellent examination results going back many years and in 2018 results were no different.
-Pupils in Years 11 and 13 posted another fine set of results.
+We have a long tradition of excellent examination results going back many years and in Summer 2019 results were no different.
+Pupils in Years 11 and 13 posted another fine set of results with attainment being high across the board.
 Changes to the way that outcomes are reported means that there is significant variation year on year that will, certainly over the next few years, say more about the system than schools.
 A more prosaic but possibly reliable way to look at outcomes is to consider where the pupils go next.
-In Year 11 the overwhelming majority go into the sixth form or an apprenticeship, with around 70% staying on here.
+In Year 11 the overwhelming majority go into the sixth form or an apprenticeship.
 Our Year 13 pupils have an excellent record of university entrance, with most achieving their first choice, apprenticeships and entering the world of work.
 One of our key aims is that pupils are ready for the next phase in their lives and we are justifiably very proud of our record in this.

 We pride ourselves on the level of pastoral care given to all pupils.
 There are excellent relationships and mutual respect between pupils and between staff and pupils.
 Indeed, our pupils say that they enjoy coming to school!
 We invest heavily in individual support and guidance for pupils, we assess pupils’ progress regularly and report this progress to parents at 10 week intervals.

 Over the last few years we have worked hard to improve the school environment.
-We have so far renewed 60% of the school building.
-The next phase of the school’s redevelopment will be the original 1967 building and hopefully this will happen in the next couple of years.
+We have so far renewed 60% of the school building, this summer we renovated the original 1967 building.
+There now only remains the front of the school which we will be focusing on getting funding for over the next couple of years.